Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Introduction

 \section{Introduction}

-Personal profile images play an important role in the success of many online platforms \citep{ert2016trust}.
-At the same time, profile images that reveal users' characteristics might enable discrimination, and can lead to severe inequities in outcomes \citep{edelman2014digital}.
-Using data from Kiva, an online micro-lending platform, we examine how features of profile images affect the fairness and efficiency goals of a platform.
-We then use simulation exercises to examine how platforms can intervene to promote fairness and efficiency.
+Profile images are a central design feature of many online platforms and influence both user interactions and platform outcomes \citep{ert2016trust}.
+A well-established literature documents how profile images reveal socio-demographic characteristics, often enabling discrimination and leading to disparities across groups in outcomes \citep{pope2011s}.
+However, profile images are informative beyond the socio-demographic characteristics typically analyzed \citep{zhang2022makes}.
+We study how seemingly innocuous stylistic choices in profile images can influence both efficiency and across-group disparities on online platforms.

-To build intuition we consider a simple example, sellers on an online marketplace differ in two dimensions: characteristics that are fixed when they create their online profiles - \emph{type}s, and characteristics they choose at that moment - \emph{style}.
-Suppose that \emph{type} can be high or low and \emph{style} is smiling or not smiling, and that buyers prefer sellers of high \emph{type} and sellers with smiling profiles.
-If \emph{type}s and \emph{style} choices are uncorrelated, we have two distinct sources of inequity: high \emph{type} sellers outperform low \emph{type} sellers and sellers with smiling profiles outperform those who are not smiling in their profile photo.
-When \emph{type} and \emph{style} are positively correlated, the two inequities compound, and when they are negatively correlated, they mitigate one another.
+We distinguish between two categories of profile features: fixed or difficult-to-change characteristics (\emph{type}, e.g., gender or age) and features that are easier to alter (\emph{style}, e.g., whether an individual smiles in the photo).
+The style features we consider are features that platform managers might encourage platform participants to change.
+If type and style choices are uncorrelated, two distinct sources of disparities might emerge on the platform: some types may transact more frequently, and some styles may be more successful.
+However, when type and style are positively correlated, disparities compound; when negatively correlated, they partially offset one another.

-We analyze the \emph{type} and \emph{style} features of the online profiles on a non-profit micro-lending platform, Kiva.
-On Kiva, individual lenders make loans to borrowers, selecting from a curated catalog of borrowing campaigns.\footnote{Technically, the loan is made to a microcredit institution and earmarked to the specific borrower.} In principle, Kiva balances two objectives: fairness and efficiency.
-One way to think about fairness for Kiva is that it gives different \emph{type}s of borrowers equal access to capital.
-An important component of efficiency is volume, specifically flow of capital from individual lenders (mostly in the United States) to borrowers in low-income countries.
+We analyze the type and style features of online profiles on Kiva, a non-profit micro-lending platform.
+On Kiva, individual lenders allocate capital to borrowers by selecting from a curated catalog of borrowing campaigns.\footnote{Technically, the loan is made to a microcredit institution and earmarked for the specific borrower.} In designing this marketplace, Kiva aims to balance efficiency, measured by the volume of transactions, with a notion of fairness, understood as the equitable distribution of capital among similar borrowers on the platform \citep{burke2022performance}.